 Summer has finally arrived and that means a plethora of barbecues, outdoor parties and more are on the horizon!

 Since the typical barbecue can have you eating hundreds of calories – from full fat cuts of beef, macaroni salad drowned in mayo, potato chips and more – here are a few ways to still grill up your favorite foods this summer while keeping it healthy.

 - Use spices and herbs for seasonings instead of pre-made marinades/sauces which enables the cook to control sugar and sodium.

 - Season freshly chopped veggies with seasonings of your choice and toss in a bit of olive oil.
-Then wrap the veggies into a foil pouch.
+Then wrap the veggies into a foil pouch like we did with our Beer and Garlic Grilled Green Beans Recipe.
 Place pouch on top grill rack while meat is grilling and flip occasionally.
 This times your meat and your veggies to complete at the same time.

 - Use leftover grilled veggies the next day on a salad or as a homemade pizza topper, or use them with your leftover grilled chicken or steak for fajitas.

 - fish grilling basket

 - 1 pineapple peeled and sliced in 1/2 inch thick pieces

 - Peel and slice your pineapple into 1/2 rounds and set aside.

 - In a bowl combine all ingredients except pineapple, yogurt, and Flax/Chia blend.